 - Motor legal.
 Aviva will help to recover any compensation or financial loss after an accident that wasn’t your fault.

-- European cover.
-You’ll be covered to drive in most European countries
+- Enhanced European cover.
+You’ll be covered to drive in most European countries beyond the basic minimum that’s included.

 - No-claims discount protection.
 Your premium will stay when you come to renew even after making one claim.